scottharman/Conference-Central/README.md

 Conference Central application - part of the Udacity Fullstack Nano degree

 The intent of this is to provide a location where users can register conferences with details about name, location - then create sessions where users are able to add them to a list of sessions they'd be interested in attending.
-Currently this has only the API endpoints available, but can be tested via the endpoints tool
+Currently this has only the API endpoints available, but can be tested via the endpoints tool.
+The current build is available [here][8]

 # Products
 - [App Engine][1]